gravitas21/wp2020_programmierung/README.md

-Declaration:This library is a fork and modification of the Econophysics course 2020 library.
+Declaration: This library is a fork and modification of the Econophysics course 2020 library.
 All credits to them.
 ___________________________________________________________________________________________________________________